Collins to tackle election reforms as General Assembly starts session

 As he returns to the Gold Dome next week, and a new session of the General Assembly, State.
 Rep. J. Collins has a goal: making changes in the state’s election system.

-“I’ve heard from numerous constituents [and] the election has probably been the number one thing I’ve heard from my constituents about,” Collins said.
+“I’ve heard from numerous constituents [and] the election has probably been the number one thing I’ve heard from my constituents about,” Collins said on Tuesday.

 Collins is returning to the capitol on Jan.
 11 after a session that was interrupted by the COVID-19 pandemic.
-It will follow a tumultuous election year and the second consecutive election cycle in which Democrats proved competitive against Republicans in statewide races.
+The new session follows a tumultuous election year and the second consecutive election cycle in which Democrats proved competitive against Republicans in statewide races.

-In the Nov.
-3 general election, a Democratic presidential candidate defeated an incumbent Republican president in the state, and the apparent runoff victory Tuesday night of at least one Democratic candidate for the U.S. Senate.

 Collins represents the 68th House District, that includes Villa Rica and parts of Carroll and Douglas counties.
 He also sits on the House Governmental Affairs committee, which has power over state election laws.

-Even before the 2020 elections, Collins said committee members had already been meeting to discuss issues related to state elections, including polling places that were not set up properly leading to delays in voting, and under-skilled poll workers.
+Even before the 2020 elections, Collins said committee members had already been meeting to discuss issues related to state elections, including polling places that were not set up properly, which led to delays in voting, and under-skilled poll workers.

 But following the narrow defeat of Donald Trump, and the reaction to that defeat by national Republicans and Trump himself, attention at the Capitol during the session is likely to focus on the state’s absentee ballot system and the procedures adopted to allow wider use of those mail-in ballots in the middle of a pandemic.